Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: First-order stationarity conditions

 \end{definition}

 In words, at an exact stationary solution of \eqref{eq:D2}, the inner-level minimax problem is solved to global optimality, while the outer-level one reaches an exact stationary solution.
 However, finding such points in practice is unrealistic.
 The notion of approximate stationary solutions is then introduced as a relaxation.
 At an approximate stationary solution $\left(\xt,\yt, \lt\right)$ the inner-level problem is solved inexactly, in the sense that the distance of $(\xt,\yt)$ from the exact solution (of the inner-level problem \eqref{eq:D2_inn} with $\lb=\lt$) is small.
 In addition, the function $Q(\lt)$ is the stationarity gap of the outer-level problem at $\lb=\lt$.
-We will soon see that requiring $\|Q({\lt})\|$ being small implies that the constraint violation is small.

-The following results analyze the implications of a point being an (exact or approximate) stationary solution.
-In particular, they will show that at an exact stationary solution, $\lo$ the coupled linear constraints as well as the complementary slackness condition will be satisfied.
+Next, we analyze the implications of a point being an (exact or approximate) stationary solution.
+In particular, we will show that at an exact stationary solution, the coupled linear constraints as well as the complementary slackness condition will be satisfied.
 Further, at an approximate stationary solution, the choice of $\lt$ ensures that the constraint violation is small.

-\begin{proposition} Suppose that Assumptions \ref{as:feas},\ref{as:strong_dual},\ref{as:f_str_cvx_x} hold, and let $\left(\xo,\yo,\lo\right)$ be a stationary solution of \eqref{eq:D2}.
+\begin{proposition} Suppose that Assumptions \ref{as:feas}, \ref{as:strong_dual}, \ref{as:f_str_cvx_x} hold, and let $\left(\xo,\yo,\lo\right)$ be a stationary solution of \eqref{eq:D2}.
 Then the following holds

 \end{proposition} \begin{proof} See Appendix \ref{app:solution}. \end{proof}